 About This Tool

-When your thoughts are racing and you aren't able to concentrate or be present in the moment, you have to learn how to calm your mind down before you can work on replacing the stupid thoughts (from Stopping Stupid Thoughts).
+When your thoughts are racing and you aren't able to concentrate or be present in the moment, you have to learn how to calm your mind down before you can work on replacing the thoughts that are bothering you.
 Being calm is hard if you don't practice stopping yourself first from going to that place where you want to ruminate.
 Acknowledging how you feel instead of beating yourself up is important.
 Take time to lean into those negative feelings instead of avoiding them.
 It's probably easier to address them if you can see them head on.
 Then once you've done that, you can start to address them by replacing them with new thoughts.
 Use the following poster as a physical reminder of how to engage in this practice before using Stopping Stupid Thoughts to believe in new better thoughts.

 About The Creator